v2d27/aws-fcj/ws3/content/2-Preparation/2.2-init-role/_index.md

 - **Json Policies path**: `templates\policies\ecstask_policy.json`
 - Allow Pulling docker image from AWS ECR.
 - Allow exporting container logs to CloudWatch Logs.
+- Allow SSM and SSMMESSAGES policy to interact with AWS-CLI.
+- Allow to access all ECS cluster.
 - **Note**: *We have **task_role_arn** and **execution_role_arn** use this IAM Roles.
 We should split into two seperated roles.
 In this workshop, both of ECS Task and Container will run the same role for testing.
 Please check this resource in Terraform: **aws_ecs_task_definition.web_app_task***

 ```json